Bausch & Lomb: Pharmaceuticals

+Surgicals

+The Surgicals division provides medical device equipment, consumables, and instrumental tools and technologies for the treatment of corneal, cataract, vitreous and retinal eye conditions.
+This includes interocular lenses and delivery systems, phacoemulsification equipment, and other surgical instruments and devices necessary for cataract surgery.

 On July 2, 2004, the company announced that it had licensed the intellectual property of Novartis.
 Bausch & Lomb will pay the Ciba Vision unit of Novartis a royalty on net U.S. sales of its PureVision brand contact lenses until 2014 and on net sales outside the U.S. until 2016.
 But as of now, the brand FreshLook comes under Bausch and Lomb and Ciba manufacturers it.